Cwantic/Documentation/Explorer/Study.md

 This will convert the FRE to the MetaL file format.

-The **plugin** PIPESTRESS let you also import POSTR files for postprocessing.
+The **plugin** PIPESTRESS also lets you import POSTR files for postprocessing.

 ![Image](../Images/Study7.jpg)